Skip to content

 • Bacon in the oven.
 I love to cook my bacon in the oven.
 It’s by far the easiest method in my opinion and way less messy.
 Give it a shot if you haven’t tried it!

 • Chop, chop chop.
 Make sure to chop the broccoli florets into small, evenly sized pieces.
-They’re easier to eat this way and will soak up more of the dressing.
+They’re easier to eat this way and will soak up more of the creamy dressing.

 • Let marinate.
 Chill the salad in the refrigerator for at least 15 minutes prior to serving.
 It enhances the flavor and allows the dressing to soak into the broccoli to soften it up a bit.